southern ironware

 Buy your favorite Nanbu ironware and take it home

-100 color variations
+Over 100 color variations

-A frying pan can be purchased for around 3000 yen.
+A frying pan can be purchased for around 3,000 yen

-A teapot with fans all over the world
+A teapot with fans around the world

 INFORMATION

-• Name: Rock Ironware Museum
+• Name: Iwachu Ironware Museum

-• Location: 2-23-9 Minamisenboku, Morioka City, Iwate Prefecture
+• Address: 2-23-9 Minamisenboku, Morioka City, Iwate Prefecture

 • Phone number: 019-635-2505